 Save the report, set it in the Site Map and a Workspace, and you can select a date range and run it:

 Give these tabular reports a try in Acumatica.
 You will save yourself quite a bit of time.
 By using parameters, grouping, and report properties, the resulting report is sleek and easy-to-read, and will be available in the Report Designer for future use.
-If you have further questions, or need assistance setting up your Acumatica reports, contact our team at email@example.com.
+If you have questions or need some assistance, visit our support page for more help.